gsoft-inc/wl-squide/docs/references/routing/useRenderedNavigationItems.md

 Recursively parse a navigation items structure to transform the items into React Elements.

-> The `useNavigationItems` hook returns the navigation items tree structure as is, meaning you'll still have to recursively parse the structure to transform the items into actual React Elements.
+> The `useNavigationItems` hook returns the navigation items tree structure as is, meaning the consumer has to recursively parse the structure to transform the items into actual React Elements.
 >
 > As it's a non-trivial process, the shell provides this utility hook to help with that.